Redundancy Channels in the Conformal Bootstrap: Applications to the numerical conformal bootstrap

 We start by considering the simplest system of correlators that includes $X$ and $Z$ as externals.
 This is trivially the mixed $X$-$Z$ correlator system, which exchanges the desired $B$ irrep with a large gap at Lorentz spin zero.
 As we see in Figs.\ \ref{fig:ZXLambda11}, \ref{fig:ZXLambda19} and \ref{fig:ZXLambda27}, this system presents a feature that we refer to as the cubic redundancy channel.
 More specifically, we observe a strip of disallowed parameter space created precisely along the $\Delta_X=\Delta_Z$ symmetry enhancement line.\footnote{Both $X$ and $Z$ operators are of quadratic order in the fundamental field $\phi$ and stem from the branching of the $t \sim \phi_i \phi_j - \text{trace}$ operator of $O(3)$, which transforms in the rank-two symmetric traceless irrep.
 Hence, $\Delta_X=\Delta_Z$ represents a line in parameter space where the symmetry is enhanced from $C_3$ to $O(3)$.} Green points are allowed, red ones are not.
 The three figures correspond to increasing values of $\Lambda$ used, at the highest of which, $\Lambda=27$, the value of $\Delta_t=1.20954(32)$ \cite{Chester:2020iyt} of $O(3)$ has not yet been excluded.
 However, we observe that as we increase $\Lambda$, i.e.\ as we increase the constraining power of the algorithm, the channel is dug further and further into larger values of $\Delta_t$.

 We expect that for sufficiently large $\Lambda$, the values of $\Delta_t$ corresponding to the $O(3)$ fixed point will also be excluded.
 Indeed, we will soon see that including the operator $\phi$ in the system of external operators considered in our crossing equations, the channel dug out will reach the $O(3)$ theory.
 The intuition behind this is rather simple.
 The dimensions $\Delta_X$ and $\Delta_Z$ are rather large compared to $\Delta_\phi$, and so the system of correlators involving only $X$ and $Z$ is much less constraining than the one including also $\phi$.
-The numerical bootstrap is known to become progressively weaker as the dimensions of external operators becomes larger.
+The numerical bootstrap is known to become progressively weaker as the dimensions of external operators becomes larger.\footnote{We note however that there has been been progress in solving this issue by using analytic functionals, which are distinct from the usual derivative functionals; see for example \cite{Paulos:2019gtx, Ghosh:2023onl}.}